kcarnold/cs344/portfolio/fundamentals/README.md

 * Include responses to each of the analysis questions.
     * Add a Markdown cell for each question.
     * Add code cells as necessary to run computations that some questions may need.
+    * "Extension" activities are optional but encouraged.
+* Commit messages should document your process

-Notebooks should not include names, but *commit messages should acknowledge collaborators*.
-"Extension" activities are optional but encouraged.
+    * Notebooks should not include names, but *commit messages should acknowledge collaborators*.
+    * In the last commit message, please include "this took me about ___ minutes".

 We aim that each notebook will:

 * Demonstrate a single concept
-* Take less than 15 minutes to complete, if that concept is understood
+* Take less than 15 minutes to complete, if that concept is understood (if it's taking longer than 15 minutes, please let the instructor know so it can be simplified in the future)
 * Take less than 5 minutes to run to completion
 * Be a useful reference for how to perform that operation in the future